 I did not plan on reading this book, but found it left behind in our Airbnb in Medellín by a previous visitor.
 As a big fan of the “Very Short Introduction” series, I could help but read it.

-It was an interesting chronology, essential going through every American president, detailing how they were elected and what their main achievements were (or highlighting the lack thereof).
-I had hoped for a bit of a broader look at the American political system, rather than just its presidents, and a bit more of an interpretive approach.
+It was an interesting chronology, essentialy going through every American president, detailing how they were elected and what their main achievements were (or highlighting the lack thereof).
+This of course made for a bit of a dry reading experience.
+I had hoped for a broader look at the American political system, rather than just its presidents, and a bit more of an interpretive approach.

 The Philosophy of Design Currently Reading §